Closes: Tuesday, July 31, 2018

 Expected Work Hours

-Master's degree in Business Administration, Accounting, Finance, Public Administration, Public Policy or related field required.
+Bachelor's degree in Business Administration, Accounting, Finance, Public Administration, Public Policy or related field required; Master’s degree preferred.
 A minimum of six years of progressively responsible experience preferably in a higher education.

 - Working knowledge of the North Carolina Community College System.